 As it happens, we actually put a lot of weird ingredients on our faces anyway – the likes of lanolin (sheep wool oil), ambergris (whale vomit), carmine (insect scales), and guanine (fish scales) crop up in a surprising amount of everyday beauty products.
 Korean brands just happen to be a little more transparent about promoting the contents and singing the praises of their formulations.

-As for the answer to the burning question – the answer, quite simply, is yes.
+As for the answer to the burning question ‘is snail slime good for the skin?’ – the answer, quite simply, is yes.
 Here’s the theory: The slime excreted by snails (known as snail mucin) helps them to heal cuts and protect against bacteria and UV rays.
 It’s rich in proteins, hyaluronic acid, anti-microbials, and copper peptides, which (for human use) help to stimulate the production of collagen and elastin, protect from free radicals, soothe inflammation, repair damaged tissues, and improve hydration – leading to clearer, brighter, smoother skin.

 Given that it’s appropriate for pretty much every skintype (it’s as beneficial for fading acne scars and dark spots as it is smoothing wrinkles), snail mucin is a big-time ingredient in the world of Asian skincare, where visits to snail spas are not uncommon.
 Because popping over to Seoul for a snail facial probably isn’t on your agenda anytime soon, we’ve debriefed on five snail products that you can test from the comfort of your own home, no live snails required…